AustralianSynchrotron/asci-docs/getting_started.rst

 1. Open https://asci.synchrotron.org.au/ with an up to date version of `Chrome
    <https://www.google.com/chrome/browser/desktop/>`_ or `Firefox
    <https://www.mozilla.org/en-US/firefox/new/>`_.
-2. Log in with your Australian Synchrotron Portal account.
+2. Log in with your Australian Synchrotron Hub account.

-If you have forgotten your password you can reset it at https://portal.synchrotron.org.au/.
+If you have forgotten your password you can reset it at https://userhub.synchrotron.org.au/register/reset_pw/.

 Launching a session